tomeeeS/ScrollPickerDemo/README.md

 ### Stuff that NumberPicker can do but ScrollPicker can't
 * You can't have the items displayed in a loop (like as with wrapSelectorWheel in NumberPicker).
 * The user can't edit the items from the UI.

+## Error handling
+Be careful when using setValue or setting a data-binded value variable because if it's invalid ScrollPicker throws a RuntimeException.

 ## [JavaDoc page](https://tomeees.github.io/)